 some cached metadata about the table might not be restored to

 its original state.
 This issue typically affected operations

 that renamed a column, and also dropped and re-created an index

 TABLE statement.
 This issue did not affect operations

 that reorganize the

-index of the table, such as adding a new primary key.
+the table, such as adding a new primary key.

 In debug builds, the server could not start on 64-bit Windows